Table of Contents

 TIME SETTING MULTIPLIER OF RELAY

-The operating time of the relay can be set at a desired value.
-In an induction disc-type relay, the angular distance by which the moving part of the relay travels for closing the contacts can be adjusted to get different operating times.
-There are 10 steps in which time can be set.
+The time for operation of the relay can be set to any desired value in various steps.
+In the old induction disc-type relay, the relay operating time can be set by adjusting the angular distance between moving parts of the relay and closing contacts.
+There are basically 10 steps in which the time can be set.
 However, in modern numeric relays, there are no moving parts.

 EXAMPLE OF TSM AND PSM

-The current rating of an overcurrent relay is 5 A. The relay has a plug setting of 150% and a time multiplier setting (TMS) of 0.4.
+Let the current rating of an overcurrent relay be 5 A and the relay is with a plug setting of 150% and a time setting multiplier (TSM) of 0.4.
 The CT ratio is 400/5.
-Determine the operating time of the relay for a fault current of 6000 A. At TMS = 1, operating times at various PSM are given as:
+For the determination of the operating time of the relay at a fault current of 6000 A at TMS = 1, operating times at various PSM are given as:

 PSM | 2 | 4 | 5 | 8 | 10 | 20 |